turingschool/front-end-curriculum/projects/build-your-own-backend.md

 ### Sources of Data

-Data source MUST BE LOCKED IN by Tuesday (5/16) EOD .
+Data source MUST BE LOCKED IN by Monday (7/10) EOD .
 We don't want you wasting the whole week trying to find data.
 Having production API endpoints well tested is more important.

 Possible sources of data: